rolandshoemaker/theca/README.md

 ![new encrypted profile](screenshots/new_second_profile.png)

 #### encrypted

 ![new encrypted profile](screenshots/new_encrypted_profile.png)

 ## development

-currently i (roland) am the only developer of `theca` so literally any other pair of eyes looking at the codebase would be super useful, especially considering how recently i started using Rust, so feel free to submit pull requests!
+currently there is only one developer of `theca`, myself, so literally any other pair of eyes looking at the codebase would be super useful, especially considering how recently i started using Rust, so feel free to submit pull requests!

 ### profile JSON format

-the profile files follow the JSON schema below
+as described in `schema.json` this is what a note profile might look like

     {
         "encrypted": false,
         "notes": [
             {
-                "id": 2,
+                "id": 1,
                 "title": "\\(◕ ◡ ◕\\)",
                 "status": "",
                 "body": "",